bryanliu01/Frontend-Project-Delve/README.md

 # FrontendProject
-My first front end project to understand web development apply UI/UX knowledge.
-This is a static project that applies basic HTML/CSS and a little bit of Javascript to design a static webpage.
+This is my first frontend github project after learning the theory of HTML, CSS and Javascript along with multiple mini projects.